 In More Beautiful Than Before: How Suffering Transforms Us, Steve Leder says “Pain cracks us open.
 It breaks us.
 But in the breaking, there is a new kind of wholeness that emerges.”
 If you believe that a new season will emerge from this time of grief, you can help your boyfriend through the pain.
 Exactly what this means is different for everyone.
 A great place to start is by learning how men grieve and how you can help your boyfriend through grief without being overly emotional.

 You might also help your boyfriend stay healthy and strong.
 Some men stop eating or lose their appetite after losing someone they love.
 So, dropping off a basket of healthy homemade muffins or cookies at his door is a good sympathy gift for a grieving boyfriend – but don’t stick around.
 Give him space, time, and room to heal.

 A Pavilion Gift Company “In Memory” Sympathy Comfort Candle is a warm, touching way to help your boyfriend remember his lost loved one.

 Whether you give your boyfriend cookies or candles, the sympathy gift must reflect his personality.
 Don’t give him a gift that doesn’t suit his life or home, his style or hobbies.
 If your boyfriend has a bookcase, he might really appreciate the “In Memory” comfort candle.
 If he’s more of a sporty athletic type, the cookies might be a better sympathy gift for a grieving boyfriend.

-You know your boyfriend better than most people…what sort of gift would he appreciate, that would help him remember the loved one he lost?
+You know your boyfriend better than most people…what type of gift or gesture of love would he most appreciate?
+What is his “love language”?
 There are no right or wrong answers.
 The best answers are the “this just feels right” ones.